 3. Accountable Advance

-For travellers without a Corporate Travel Card, and for those destinations where credit cards are not readily accepted, accountable advances are available.
+For travellers without a Corporate Travel and Hospitality Card, and for those destinations where credit cards are not readily accepted, accountable advances are available.
 Use of this payment mechanism should be extremely limited as it is the least economical method of payment for the University.
-It requires the University to disburse cash earlier than with the Corporate Travel Card, or a personal credit card.
+It requires the University to disburse cash earlier than with the Corporate Travel and Hospitality Card, or a personal credit card.

 See Accountable Advances which discusses alternatives to an accountable advance, when an accountable advance is appropriate/inappropriate, the accountability issues surrounding this form of payment and provides links to related forms for obtaining and settling an accountable advance.